Lanietodev/Lanietodev/README.md

 ## Skills

-- **HTML & CSS**: I have a strong foundation in creating responsive and user-friendly web interfaces.
+- **HTML, CSS & JavaScript**: I have a strong foundation in creating responsive and user-friendly web interfaces.
 - **Technical Writing**: Writing is my forte.
 I craft informative and engaging technical articles to share knowledge.
 - **Research**: I'm committed to digging deep to provide readers with accurate and up-to-date information.